 8. Emergency work

-Even for those of you who are in completely paperless schools and have everything saved in the cloud, there are going to be times when you need some physical worksheets to hand.
-There might be a power cut / internet disconnection / unexpected room change or a student sent to exclusion.
-In these situations you will be glad of a set of worksheets that students can get on with, without you needing to leave the classroom or frantically search TES for something suitable.
+Even if you work in a completely paperless school and have everything saved in the cloud, there might be times when you need some physical worksheets to hand.
+For example, if there’s a power cut / internet disconnection / unexpected room change or a student sent to exclusion.
+In these situations you will be grateful for a set of worksheets that students can get on with, without you needing to leave the classroom or frantically search TES for something suitable.
 Just keep a set in your desk drawer for peace of mind.

 Similar Posts